Car finance scams: Red flags to look for

 In fact, searches for queries relating to 'online scams' have skyrocketed (up 230% in the last three months), with more than 2,900 people turning to the internet each month for ways to avoid falling victim.

-To help drivers avoid online car finance scams, we've put together this guide that explains the seven red flags to watch out for and offer advice on how to avoid falling victim to these scams.
+To help drivers avoid online car finance scams, we've compiled this guide that explains the red flags to watch out for and offers advice on how to avoid falling victim to car finance claims scams.

 If an online finance deal promises guaranteed approvals, no credit checks or exceptionally low interest rates, be cautious.
 These offers can seem appealing, especially if you have poor credit, but they're often designed to access personal details, charge hidden fees or trap you in unaffordable agreements.